Follow These Tips When Visiting Churches in Ukraine

-Although Ukraine may seem out of the way to most travelers, this country, once one of the most prominent members of the USSR, has emerged from the Soviet era in a major way.
+Although Ukraine may seem out of the way to most travelers, this country was once one of the most prominent members of the USSR and has emerged from the Soviet era in a major way.
 Restaurants and cafes, pubs and produkti (markets) line the streets of Kiev, under the shimmering domes of its cathedrals.

 Although religion was publicly prohibited under the Soviets, many cathedrals have undergone extensive renovations and have reopened to parishioners in recent years.
 The vast majority of Ukrainians are Christian—over 90 percent, by some estimates—and Ukraine has a variety of Christian religious traditions: while most Ukrainians are Orthodox (following either the Moscow or Kiev Patriarchates), Western Ukraine has a strong Roman Catholic tradition due to its former status as part of Poland.

 For travelers, cathedrals of every denomination have a nearly irresistible allure.
 Churches large and small are topped with the golden domes that typify an Eastern European skyline, and are no less visually stunning inside: elaborate murals of saints, gold framed ikonostasi (walls of sacred portraits), and intricate moldings are lit by the flickering glow of prayer candles.
 Kiev’s most famous sight is the Pecherskaya Lavra (Monastery of the Caves), a sprawling church complex just outside the city center.
 It’s named for a complex of underground caves, in which generations of monks have been buried in glass coffins—a haunting but deeply impressive sight, and well worth the 30-hryvnia ($2.50) entrance fee!